DragonSenses/Algorithms/LeetCode/76-minimum-window-substring/problem.md

   - We store the frequency of characters from `T` in a map, which takes `O(n)` space.
   - We maintain a window of characters from `S`, which at most can be equal to the length of `S` in the worst case, taking `O(m)` space.
   - Thus, the total space complexity is `O(m + n)`.

+# Optimized Sliding Window Approach

+- We create a new list `filtered_S` that contains only the characters from `s` that are present in `t`, along with their indices in `s`.
+- The sliding window approach is then applied to this smaller, more relevant string.